rodrigoalcarazdelaosa/fisiquimicamente/content/en/authors/rodrigo-alcaraz-de-la-osa/_index.md

   url: "http://portaleducativo.educantabria.es/web/iesriasanmartin"

 # Short bio (displayed in user profile at end of posts)
-bio: I teach Physics and Chemistry at [IES Ría San Martín](http://portaleducativo.educantabria.es/web/iesriasanmartin) in Cantabria (Spain).
+bio: I have a PhD in Physics and I teach Physics and Chemistry at [IES Ría San Martín](http://portaleducativo.educantabria.es/web/iesriasanmartin) in Cantabria (Spain).

 interests:
 - ✈️ Traveling